PaulRBerg/multisol/README.md

 ### Cargo

-This works across operating systems, but it requires you to have [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) installed on your machine.
+Cargo works across operating systems, but it requires you to have [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) installed on your machine.

 ```sh
 $ cargo install multisol